alejandro-esquivel/alejandro-esquivel/README.md

-I'm Alejandro , an aspiring web developer currently studying a web development degree in Spain.
+I'm Alejandro , a  web developer currently loooking for work in Spain.

 [LinkedIn Profile](https://www.linkedin.com/in/alejandro-esquivel-rodriguez)